wesleyfsmith/grapher-helpers/README.md

 Practices.findLink(practice._id, 'employees').fetch();
 ```

+Note that if you haven't subscribed to the appropriate documents these helpers won't return anything.

 ### Common queries
 Most often you want to query an object and just get all the fields by default.
 With you package you can do this by running: